This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 Even if you hire a malware removal service or are using a paid subscription, there are times when the hacked site is destroyed beyond repair and malware can’t be cleaned.
 Sometimes all files need to be totally deleted off of the server and a fresh installation of WordPress followed by a restore of your website is the only way to get your site back up and running.

-And head over to Pingdom to set up a free website monitoring account.
-Pingdom will automatically send you email alerts when your website is down.
+And head over to Uptime Robot or Pingdom to set up a website monitoring account.
+These services will automatically send you email alerts when your website is down.
 This is often a first indication that your website has been compromised.

 Your Site is Down ~ Now What?